Specifications

 - Level 2: Trials

-- BDM considers trials as the core components of behavioral studies.
-These are task-specific, derived from event data, and typically designed to capture the main features of the scientific experiment.
+- BDM considers trials as the core components of cognitive experiments.
+These are task-specific aggregates, derived from raw events, and typically designed to capture the main features of the scientific experiment.

-- Summary statistics, scores, or models that are derived from trials (or raw events).
-They address research questions or used for downstream analyses.
+- Summary statistics, scores, or computational models that are derived from trials or events.
+They address research questions or are used for downstream analyses.